 Coordination

-Navigant will coordinate with the evaluation teams for Nicor Gas, Peoples Gas, and North Shore Gas on any issues relevant to this program.
+Navigant will coordinate with the evaluation teams for ComEd, Nicor Gas, Peoples Gas, and North Shore Gas on any issues relevant to this program.
 Specifically, Navigant will coordinate impact and process research with the Ameren Illinois Public Housing Initiative evaluation team.
-Navigant will coordinate with the Ameren team on data collection and survey instrument design to ensure consistency where appropriate.
+Navigant will coordinate with the Ameren IL team on data collection and survey instrument design to ensure consistency where appropriate.

 Evaluation Research Topics